MORE SWIM GOGGLES CHOICES

 2) Why do my goggles fog?

 Most swim goggles have anti-fog coating.
 However, the coating will fade with time and the goggles will start fogging.
-At this time you will have 2 choices.
-You can use anti-fog solution in your swim goggles, or a new pair will need to be purchased.
+At this time you will have 2 choices: you can use anti-fog solution, or a new pair will need to be purchased.